-I'm Gary, the author
+I'm Gary, your author

 Following a microbiology/genetics post-doc in the early 1980s, I became a DEC system/network administrator at a UK pharmaceuticals R&D division.
 For two decades, primarily in the UK and Europe, I worked in technology and information risk, audit and information security management within major UK power generation, defence and manufacturing companies, gaining a broad understanding of the challenges across these sectors.

-I side-stepped into consulting at the end of the '90s and set up IsecT Ltd., working mostly for large UK and European financial services companies in security advisory and internal auditing roles before emigrating to New Zealand in 2005.
+I side-stepped into consulting at the end of the '90s and set up IsecT Ltd., consulting mostly for large UK and European financial services companies in security advisory and internal auditing roles before emigrating to New Zealand in 2005.

-Explaining 'cyber stuff' to managers, specialists and workers in general kept me amused for about 15 years, researching, writing and selling security awareness content for the NoticeBored subscription service.
+Explaining 'cyber stuff' to managers, specialists and workers in general kept me amused for 15 years, researching, writing and selling security awareness content for the NoticeBored subscription service.

 Throughout my career, I have not only witnessed but also contributed, in a small way, to the evolution and maturity of this critical field.
 Long-term involvement with the committee behind the ISO/IEC 27000 standards, coupled with real-world experience of small, medium and large organisations across industries and continents, has instilled in me a strong preference for pragmatic, real-world solutions in cybersecurity.
 I'm keen to apply academic approaches, methods and models.

-Thanks to an 'executive' MBA at the University of Bath in 2000, my focus gradually shifted from security operations towards governance, management, strategy, policy and metrics.
+Thanks to an MBA from the University of Bath in 2000, my focus gradually shifted from security operations towards governance, management, strategy, policy and metrics.
 The challenges of applying risk and security principles in resource-constrained environments have become increasingly evident through consulting for Small and Medium-sized Businesses and running my own micro-business.
 Coupled with ever-changing information risks, cybersecurity requires frequent realignment with both overarching business objectives and technology capabilities.

 In conjunction with Krag Brotby, I wrote "PRAGMATIC Security Metrics" (Taylor & Francis/CRC Press, 2013), a textbook introducing a systematic method for designing, evaluating and maintaining security metrics.
 I remain deeply fascinated by the practical challenges of information risk and security measurement … and may yet return to the topic in other contexts, since the PRAGMATIC 'metametrics' method has broad application.